sbiermanlytle/iioEngine/README.md

 	<script type="text/javascript" src="http://iioengine.com/iioEngine-debug.js"></script>

-## Building Source Files
+## building Source Files
-iio uses Grunt as it's build system.
+To edit source files, use Grunt to re-build the engine.
 Grunt depends on nodejs and npm.

-### Installing nodejs and grunt
+### installing nodejs and grunt
 If you have brew you can install node easily

     brew install node